NihelPages/super-memory/README.md

 ## Todo

+- [ ] fix card styling and animation
 - [ ] add how to play first screen
 - [ ] add analytics
 - [ ] fix linting and formating